allspan/allspan/README.md

 Curate files with friends, or gawk over strange data leaks or trends.

-There `is to be created` a well-documented API that supports import/export to commonly used data exchange formats.
-And if the built-in feature set isn't ticking your boxes, there `will hopefully be` plugins that allow you add support for contributed use casese to suit your needs.
+There _is to be created_ a well-documented API that supports import/export to commonly used data exchange formats.
+And if the built-in feature set isn't ticking your boxes, there `will hopefully be` plugins that allow you add support for contributed use cases to suit your needs.

 You _won't need to set up your own server and_ install Allspan in order to partcipiate.
 A group of friendlies can have a polis that trades in goodwills and allow you to post your routes.